hidecode221b/Radia/readme_mac_python.md

 > https://code.woboq.org/userspace/glibc/include/gnu/stubs.h.html
 >

+You can also download [original radia](https://github.com/ochubar/Radia) and just add them above.
 BTW I have no idea how it works.
 Cheer